 This book is perfect for the upper grades because it is not too cutesy or youngish looking, which books with this theme sometimes are.
 I like to use this book to highlight the importance of being kind.

 I have used More Than Anything Else for several years now.
-It is not a traditional back to school book that most teachers use or gravitate toward.
+It is not a traditional back-to-school read aloud that most teachers use or gravitate toward.
 However, I love the powerful message it sends.
 The book is a fictionalized account of Booker T. Washington’s childhood where he struggled to overcome obstacles and learn to read.

-I have included a free teacher guide printable to help guide your discussion as you read the book in the free downloads included in this post.
+I have included a free teacher guide printable and digital slide to help guide your discussion as you read the book in the free downloads included in this post.

 These poems each follow a predictable pattern, making it easy for the students to replicate.
 I like to have my students brainstorm, draft, and then publish their poems with illustrations.
 These make a great hallway display.
-They area also great to have out for a Back to School Open House night to show parents.
+They are also great to have out for a Back-to-School Open House night to show parents.

 Download the Free Printables for the Back to School Read Alouds Here